UK surveyors report biggest house price rises in a year

 "A renewed acceleration in house price inflation allied to a fairly flat trend in sales activity highlights the very real challenges being presented by the housing market," RICS chief economist Simon Rubinsohn said.

-RICS said the government had not taken enough action to reduce planning restrictions on new housing and other factors responsible for the lack of new homes being built.
+RICS said the government had not taken enough action to reduce planning restrictions on new housing and other factors responsibile for the lack of new homes being built.

 "A coherent and coordinated house building strategy is required," RICS head of policy, Jeremy Blackburn, said.